mamontuka/socket-giant-ha/README.md

       friendly_name: Socket Giant 1
     # Board 1 IP address
       relay_ip: 192.168.0.191
-    # Boart port, default 80, but can be changed if you use board behind NAT
+    # Board port, default 80, but can be changed if you use board behind NAT
       relay_port: 80
     # Default login and password for board 1
       relay_login: admin